$88 Standard Water Heater Flush! Regularly $176. Claim Now

 • Burner: Combines air and gas to maintain an igniter’s flame in a heater.

-• Compressor: Pumps and pressurizes refrigerant in its vapor form, as it circulates from the evaporator to condenser and back.
+• Compressor: Pumps and pressurizes refrigerant in its vapor form, as it circulates from the evaporator to the condenser and back.

 • Condenser: Located outside the home, the condenser unit is connected directly to the evaporator coil and cools refrigerant gas via heat exchange, converting it into a liquid.